Read John Locke with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining John Locke’s influence on philosophy.

-The central claim is this: John Locke, a 17th-century English philosopher, profoundly influenced modern philosophy, particularly through his work “An Essay Concerning Human Understanding.”
+In plain terms: John Locke, a 17th-century English philosopher, profoundly influenced modern philosophy, particularly through his work “An Essay Concerning Human Understanding.”
 Locke’s empiricism challenged the prevailing rationalist views by asserting that knowledge arises from sensory.

 1. John Locke’s Influence on Philosophy: John Locke, a 17th-century English philosopher, profoundly influenced modern philosophy, particularly through his work “An Essay Concerning Human Understanding.”
 Locke’s empiricism challenged the prevailing rationalist views by asserting that knowledge arises from sensory.